kerezsiz42/scanner-operator2/README.md

 1 directory, 5 files
 ```

-Here we are using the recommended 'tools go' approach, which means that instead of installing the `oapi-codegen` code generator as a binary external to our program we introduce it into the version control system of `go.mod` in order to manage it as a dependency alongside our core application.
+Here, we are using the recommended 'tools go' approach, which means that instead of installing the `oapi-codegen` code generator as a binary external to our program, we introduce it into the version control system of `go.mod` to manage it as a dependency alongside our core application.

 ```go
 // internal/oapi/oapi.go